Mirantis/mke-docs/content/docs/upgrade-from-MKE-3.md

 ---
-title: Upgrade from MKE 3.x
+title: Upgrade from MKE 3.7 or 3.8
 weight: 4
 ---

-Comprehensive information is offered herein on how to upgrade your existing MKE 3.7 cluster to the MKE 4.x version.
+Comprehensive information is offered herein on how to upgrade your existing MKE 3.7 or MKE 3.8 cluster to the MKE 4k version.

 {{< callout type="important" >}}